antihax/goesi/esi/docs/AssetsApi.md

 > []GetCorporationsCorporationIdAssets200Ok GetCorporationsCorporationIdAssets(ctx, corporationId, optional)
 Get corporation assets

-Return a list of the corporation assets  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Return a list of the corporation assets  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/assets/)

 ### Required Parameters